pourplusquoi/iloc-optimizer/README.md

 3. ***loop-invariant code motion*** (*not implemented*): find computations that are invariant in inner loops andmove them to a place where they execute less often; specified with a -i flag

+## How to Build

+Go to the directory where `makefile` locates.
+Use command `make` to build the project.
+After build, a excutable called `opt` is generated.
+To clean build files, use command `make clean`.
+Use command `make wc` to get line counts of code.

+Note that comilers clang, clang++, flex, bison are required to build the project.

 ## Usage

 The optimizer accepts a command line of the form: